 The user interface provides efficient full-text search, ranking by various criteria, filtering by dietary restrictions and other recipe classifications.

-By delivering real-time nutrition analysis and diet-driven meal recommendations at a very low cost, Edamam was in a position to save their clients both time and money, and help them eat better and live healthier.
+Empowered by Ontotext’s solution, Edamam was able to deliver real-time nutrition analysis and diet-driven meal recommendations at a very low cost.
+As a result, the company was in a position to save their clients both time and money, and help them eat better and live healthier.
 With more than 40,000 business subscribers to their food and nutrition data APIs, Edamam is becoming the place for food, health and wellness businesses as well as individual consumers to find accurate, deep nutrition data.